Blyzz616/BoxSOP/README.md

 4. **Investigation and Remediation:**
    - The SOC coordinates with Cat to gather detailed information about the incident, including its cause, impact, and potential remediation steps.
    - Cat evaluates the incident and approves appropriate remediation actions.
-   - Playbooks and workflows developed for incident remediation are shared with Cat for approval before implementation.

 5. **Communication and Reporting:**
    - Cat communicates incident details and remediation progress to Percy, providing updates on the situation.